-Application materials, bulleted below, must be submitted via a form, found here.
+Application materials, bulleted below, must be submitted via a form, found here (form coming soon).
 Those materials must include:

 Fiscal sponsorship is an arrangement between a non-profit organization with 501(c)(3) tax-exempt status and a project conducted by an organization, group, or an individual that does not have 501(c)(3) status.
 Fiscal sponsorship permits the exempt sponsor to accept funds restricted for the sponsored project on the project’s behalf.
 The sponsor, in turn, accepts the responsibility to ensure the funds are properly spent to achieve the project’s goals.
 (Definition provided by CharityLawyerBlog.com)

 The California Black Women’s Health Project has agreed to serve as a fiscal sponsor for The Village Fund.
 If you do not already have a fiscal sponsor and are interested in seeking fiscal sponsorship, please contact Sonya Young-Aadam at email@example.com.

 Applications will be reviewed and scored by a community review committee representing the breadth of the LA County AAIMM Prevention Initiative.
 The committee will select 8-10 applicants based on the scoring criteria and will endeavor to choose a cohort that represents the geographic diversity of the County as well as a mix of programs, business services, and innovations offered by the applicant pool.

 There will be 8-10 grants awarded, ranging from $5,500 to $33,000, depending on the nature of the project and The Village Fund’s total capital.

 Grants are awarded on a one-year basis and may be renewed depending on community need, funding available, and if The Village Fund remains a good fit for your work.